fdarling/line-arc-offset-demo/README.md

 A demo program written with C++/Qt to show offsetting of shapes comprised of line and arc segments.
 It also can do boolean operations on these shapes.

-It currently has two backends: CGAL (used by OpenSCAD) and Open CASCADE Technology (used by FreeCAD).
+It currently has three backends: CGAL (used by OpenSCAD), Open CASCADE Technology (used by FreeCAD), and Clipper (used by everybody else).

+NOTE: Clipper doesn't support true circular arcs, they are approximated with line segments.

 ## Screenshots

 [![offset shapes](https://i.imgur.com/bPJmiXwm.png "offset shapes")](https://i.imgur.com/bPJmiXw.png)
 [![combined shapes](https://i.imgur.com/dlGJi19m.png "combined shapes")](https://i.imgur.com/dlGJi19.png)
 [![overlapping shapes](https://i.imgur.com/t0Ig0Jzm.png "overlapping shapes")](https://i.imgur.com/t0Ig0Jz.png)